PierfrancescoSoffritti/android-youtube-player/README.md

 by default if you set a custom action with a null listener the icon won't be visible.

-You can also add any type of View to the UI, this can be useful if you want to add a new icon to the UI.
+You can **also add any type of View to the UI**, this can be useful if you want to add a new icon to the UI.

 ```java
 PlayerUIController.addView(View view);